INSIDE: The Ultimate Guide to Best Japanese Chocolate in Japan 2021.

 The New Chitose airport is home to ROYCE Chocolate World, the first chocolate factory and museum located inside an airport in Japan!

-They stock over 200 varieties of Royce chocolates, including speciality Royce chocolates you can’t buy anywhere else.
+World of Royce chocolate in Japan stocks over 200 varieties of Royce chocolates, including speciality Royce chocolates you can’t buy anywhere else.

-MORINAGA DARS CHOCOLATE BARS
+No.3: MORINAGA DARS CHOCOLATE BARS

 Dars chocolate bar flavors include: